lbranch/GettingAndCleaningData/CodeBook.md

 **INTRODUCTION**

 This project deals with obtaining and cleaning data sets.
-The goal is to prepare a tidy data that can be used for later analysis.
+The goal is to prepare a tidy data set that can be used for later analysis.
 The source data set represents data collected from accelerometers and gyroscopes from the Samsung Galaxy S smartphone.

 **DATA SOURCE**